Dr. Christian Okoye is a Board Certified radiation oncologist, providing focused care for cancer patients.

 General visiting hours at Mercy are 11:00 am to 8:30 pm.
 Hours vary by floor, please check with the nursing staff or call 410-332-9555.

-The Gynecologic Oncology Center at Mercy Medical Center serves women across the state of Maryland and throughout the Mid-Atlantic region.
-Our Center, specializing in women’s GYN cancers, provides patients comprehensive diagnosis and treatment of gynecologic oncology conditions and disorders.
-Our skilled cancer experts are exceptionally experienced in a variety of surgical solutions for their patients, including Traditional Open Surgery.
+The Gynecology Center at Mercy Medical Center, serving women across the state of Maryland, provides patients comprehensive diagnosis and treatment of gynecologic conditions and disorders.
+Our gynecologists are experienced and skilled in a variety of treatments and surgical solutions for women, including traditional open surgery.

 Traditional Open Surgery remains one of the many surgical options available to women who are facing surgery due to reproductive or genital tract complications.
 Traditional Open Surgery is an accepted and effective option.
 Traditional Open Surgery may be used for women diagnosed with complicated cases or in situations when a patient may be having multiple abdominal procedures performed during the course of a single surgery.